 Because it is a standard and widely-used recipe in Japanese ramen restaurants and proven to be popular amongst diners.

-How to make “Dashi” (broth)
+8. How to make “dashi” (broth)

 Ingredients (3 Ramen Bowl Servings)

-Ginger 1 small piece
+- Ginger 1 small piece

-Garlic 2 cloves
+- Garlic 2 cloves

-Green onion 1
+- Green onion 1

-bonito 1 handful
+- bonito 1 handful

-Pork bone (shin-bone and thigh-bone) 17oz (or 500 ml)
+- Pork bone (shin-bone and thigh-bone) 17oz (or 500 ml)

 - Bone of whole chicken

-Chicken wings 4 pieces
+- Chicken wings 4 pieces

 The bones need to be boiled in water before they are used in the soup in order to thoroughly clean them from any residual smell.

-2. Wash the bones thoroughly with cold water in order to get rid of any residue still remaining.
+Wash the bones thoroughly with cold water in order to get rid of any residue still remaining.

-This step ensures that the umami flavour from inside the pork bone can be transferred into the soup.
+This step ensures that the umami flavor from inside the pork bone can be transferred into the soup.

 Making the Soup

-1. Put pork bone, onion, green onion, garlic, and ginger into a pot of water.
+- Put pork bone, onion, green onion, garlic, and ginger into a pot of water.

-2. Using high heat, mix them and get rid of the foam that floats to the top.
+- Using high heat, mix them and get rid of the foam that floats to the top.

-3. Put the chicken bone and wings into the pot.
+Put the chicken bone and wings into the pot.

-4. Close the lid.
+- Close the lid.

-5. After the water boils, open the lid and get rid of the foam again.
+After the water boils, open the lid and get rid of the foam again.

-6. Boil the contents in the pot for one hour using medium heat.
+- Boil the contents in the pot for one hour using medium heat.